 - If the domain and Exchange server change you can directly convert all files and export it on the new server

-The software comes packed with a ton of impressive features which make it quite favorable among database administrators and end users.
+The software comes packed with a ton of impressive features that make it quite favorable among database administrators and end-users.
 Additionally, it comes laced with an interactive GUI which makes its operation super easy.
 If OST problems strike, the best remedy is converting them to PST format using this converter so that mailbox data can be accessed directly through Outlook.

-Almost always, several manual methods are available to tackle Outlook issues.
+Almost always, several manual methods are available to tackle Outlook issues like missing the OST file.
 But not every manual method is full proof; most involve some degree of data loss.
 The safest and most risk-free method to beat troubles is using tried and tested commercial products that have a proven success rate.

 Please check our MVP review to get more insight about OST to PST converter from stellar.